 - Develop the attitude of identifying oneself with the deity approached through the mantra.

-Examples of mantras in Hindu tantra are the famous shakti bijas: Aim, Hrim, Shrim, Halim, Krim, Klim, Strim, Hum, Sauh, etc.
+Examples of Tantric mantras are the famous shakti bijas: Aim, Hrim, Shrim, Halim, Krim, Klim, Strim, Hum, Sauh, etc.

 Mantra Japa in Bhakti Yoga